mayra-cabrera/mayra-cabrera.github.io/_posts/2016-04-03-golang-concurrency.md

 As you can tell the data flows in the direction of the arrow.
 Please note that channels must be created before use.

 By default, sends and receives block wait until the other side is ready.
-This allow goroutines by synchronize without explicit locks or conditions variables.
+This allow goroutines be synchronize without explicit locks or conditions variables.

 Also channels can be buffered.